civiform/docs/docs/contributor-guide/developer-guide/deploy-system/testing.md

 The current e2e testing implementation is the minimum viable setup.
-The [end-to-end testing implementation decision log](https://docs.google.com/document/d/1y1IFnuorFIsGJggMwJdLgAHtGMGPr9XDd8AdXH5VAlw/edit?usp=sharing) contains implementation options considered.
+The [end-to-end testing implementation decision log](https://docs.google.com/document/d/1y1IFnuorFIsGJggMwJdLgAHtGMGPr9XDd8AdXH5VAlw/edit?usp=sharing) contains details on each implementation decision made, different options considered, and what decision was made.
 Most aspects of the implementation can be iterated on to provide a more robust, secure, and developer-friendly e2e testing framework.
 Each decision contains rational for when such iteration may be worth the implementation and maintenance cost.